Mensalão scandal: First joint preliminary CPI report

-The report added that several documents had been identified and validated which proved that large sums of money were withdrawn from agencies of the Rural Bank in Brasilia and Belo Horizonte, as well as from the bank accounts of the enterprises SMPB and DNA.
+The report added that several documents had been identified and validated which proved that large sums of money were withdrawn from agencies of the Rural Bank in Brasília and Belo Horizonte, as well as from the bank accounts of the enterprises SMPB and DNA.
 According to the documents, the beneficiaries were federal deputies who received funds in person or through relatives, advisers, or individuals chosen by Marcos Valério.
 Some payments were made monthly, and others either more or less frequently.

 The report called the defense made by some parliamentarians that the funds were used to settle debts from electoral campaigns a "lame excuse".

 Congressional Committees of Investigation (CPIs)

 The following CPIs were involved in investigating issues related to the cash-for-votes scandal.